zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - **`distributed-identity-registry-name`**
    Specifies the URL value of the distributed-identity-registry where user is defined
 - **`label-name`**
-   Specifies the name for the distributed-identity filter
+   Specifies the name for the distributed-identity mapping filter

    **Example for RACF:**